 a. by the board;

 b. by the chairperson; or

 The board may grant one or more members of the board or third parties, jointly as well as separately, power of attorney to represent the association within the limits of that power of attorney.

 9. Records of the resolutions of the board shall be kept by the secretary; these records shall be available for inspection by all the members.

 10. The board shall be empowered to appoint a director, who is internally responsible for the functioning of the secretariat of the association.
 Periodically and as soon as the board asks for this, the director shall render written accounts to the board.

-2. The board shall be obliged to keep such records of the capital position of the association that its rights and obligations may always be known from them.
+2. The board shall be obliged to keep such records of the capital position of the association that its rights and obligations may always be known.
 The treasurer shall monitor the budget, the estimate and the current account and shall report on them to the board regularly.

 3. Within six (6) months after the end of the association year, bar extension of this period by the general assembly, the board shall present its annual report at the general assembly and render accounts for its management exercised in the past financial year with submission of a balance sheet and a statement of income and expenditure.
 After expiry of the period every member may claim these accounts from the board at law.

 4. Annually the general assembly shall appoint from the delegates of the members a committee of at least two (2) persons who may not be members of the board.
 The committee shall audit the accounts and accountability of the management and shall report its findings to the general assembly.